UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 -   Inputs:
     -   uint8 `sub_device_id` - The sub-device ID of the actuator to control.
-    -   float `velocity` - The velocity to move at in percent per second.
+    -   float[0] `velocity` - The velocity to move at in percent per second.
 -   Outputs:
     -   bool `success` - True if the velocity is valid, false otherwise.